 1977 - C. R. Sherer, Texas Christian University (Posthumously)

 The Ron Barnes Distinguished Service to Students Award is given in recognition of faculty who have distinguished themselves through service and support of undergraduate students within the Texas Section.
-To make a nomination, please send an electronic copy of this nomination form (this is a fillable and savable PDF file) to David Hendricks at firstname.lastname@example.org by November 15, 2018.
+Nominations must be submitted using our nomination form no later than November 15, 2019.

 2018 - Jason Callahan, St. Edwards University